SamsungInternet/web-payments-101/README.md

 1. Click 'Remix this' to make your own version of this project.

 1. Click 'Show Live' to see how it looks already.
-You should see a page of products, with links to 'Add to Basket' and 'Buy Now'.
+You should see a page of products, with links to 'Buy Now' under each product.

 1. Take note of your project's URL.
-Open the page in the Samsung Internet web browser on an Android 5.0+ phone (if you don't have one, we can lend you one).
+Open the page in the Samsung Internet web browser on an Android 5.0+ phone (if you don't have one, we can lend you one). _Be sure to include the https:// at the beginning_.

 ### Payment Request UI